dianakorka/Data-Science-in-R/Linear_regression/LinearRegression.md

 -17.5790949 + -17.5790949\*speed.

 To see if our model is any good, we can compare the values predicted by the model versus the actual values.
-We will save these values in a new column of the dataset called predicted.
+We save these values in a new column of the dataset named predicted.

 ``` r
 cars$predicted <- cars_lm$fitted.values